Tasks (internal API)

 class debusine.tasks.BaseTask(task_data: dict[str, Any], dynamic_task_data: dict[str, Any] | None = None)[source]

-Base class for tasks.
+Base class for external tasks.

-A BaseTask object serves two purpose: encapsulating the logic of what needs to be done to execute the task (cf configure() and execute() that are run on a worker), and supporting the scheduler by determining if a task is suitable for a given worker.
-That is done in a two-step process, collating metadata from each worker (with the analyze_worker() method that is run on a worker) and then, based on this metadata, see if a task is suitable (with can_run_on() that is executed on the scheduler).
+Scheduling support is done in a two-step process: collating metadata from each worker (with the analyze_worker() method that is run on a worker) and then, based on this metadata, see if a task is suitable (with can_run_on() that is executed on the scheduler).

 Most concrete task implementations should inherit from RunCommandTask instead.